 Presentation: Pregnancy at risk of haemophilia A

-A pregnancy will be at risk of developing haemophilia A, an X-linked inheritance bleeding condition, if the mother is a carrier or the father has the condition.
+A pregnancy will be at risk of developing haemophilia A, a bleeding condition that is inherited in an X-linked pattern, if the mother is a carrier or the father has the condition.

 Example clinical scenario